GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_access.md

 :::{dropdown} How to stream data from AWS

-The easiest way to access DEA Tidal Composite data is via our continental-scale Cloud Optimised GeoTIFF mosaics (COGs).
+The easiest way to access DEA Tidal Composite data is via our continental-scale cloud-optimised GeoTIFF mosaics (COGs).
 The COG file format is a type of GeoTIFF raster file (`.tif`) that allows you to quickly and efficiently 'stream' data directly from the Amazon S3 cloud without having to download files to your computer.
 This allows you to rapidly access data from the entire Australian continent without having to download large files.